Getting started

 Use BayStore when the thing being sold is a named private instance, not seats in a shared tenant or raw hosting capacity.

-Orbit and OpenClaw share the same buyer-visible instance model: product, plan, order, access metadata, and lifecycle state.
+Orbit and OpenClaw share the same buyer-visible instance model: product, berth, order, access metadata, and lifecycle state.

 Instances move through fixed states so buyers and operators do not have to infer what happened from a support thread.